agentio/serviceinfrastructure/content/docs/serviceinfrastructure/servicemanagement.md

 ### TestIamPermissions

-This allows us to see if one or more permissions is granted to the calling account.
+The **TestIamPermissions** method allows us to see if one or more permissions is granted to the calling account.

-To make these calls, we temporarily change our account by logging in again with `gcloud auth login`, in this case to a Google Cloud account associated with `tim@mitra.so`.
+To make these calls, we temporarily change our account by logging in again with `gcloud auth login`, in this case to the account that we used to share our service (here it's `tim@mitra.so`).

 First we check the `servicemanagement.services.check` permission.
-We can expect this first request to "fail" since this permission is not included in the `servicemanagement.serviceConsumer` role.
+We expect this first request to confirm that this permission is not included in the `servicemanagement.serviceConsumer` role.

 ```
 $ q service-management test-iam-permissions services/stores.endpoints.bobadojo.cloud.goog servicemanagement.services.check
 {}
 ```

 Next we check the `servicemanagement.services.bind` permission.
-We can expect this first request to succeed since this permission is included in the `servicemanagement.serviceConsumer` role.
+We expect this first request to return `servicemanagement.services.bind` since this permission is included in the `servicemanagement.serviceConsumer` role.

 ```
 $ q service-management test-iam-permissions services/stores.endpoints.bobadojo.cloud.goog servicemanagement.services.bind